linux4sam/at91bootstrap/README.txt

 If the command is successful, the .tar.gz tar package can be found under the project top directory.

-5 Others
+5 Customizing your bootstrap
 ================================================================================

-## 5.1 About booting from NOR flash.
+## 5.1 Support for Device

-### 5.1.1 ROM Code version
+### 5.1.1 Selecting your device

-Booting from the external NOR flash is supported in ROM code v2.1 for SAMA5D3x.
-Bootstrap relocates the binary to the internal SRAM and run.
+With AT91Bootstrap you can select your MPU device from the menuconfig.

-### 5.1.2 SAM-BA
+### 5.1.2 Selecting your device features

-Using SAM-BA to program the binary to the NOR flash is a little different from other booting mode.
-Namely, there is no 'Send Boot File' command for NOR flash.

-You should use 'Send File' command to send the binary file the same like for a normal file, with 'Address' selected to 0.
+You can select your device features, for example which of the USART to be used as default output for the bootloader.
+All serial consoles and IOSETs are already implemented.
+You have to pick the one your board uses from menuconfig.

+You can also select your external memory device according to your board, and your external memory timings to match supported memory module, or the standard JEDEC timings.

 6 Contributing your own board
 ================================================================================

 If the system board that you have is not listed, then you will need to port AT91Bootstrap to your hardware platform.
-To do this, follow these
-steps:

-1\.
-Create a new directory to hold your board specific code under contrib/board/ directory.
-Add any files you need.
-  In your board directory, you will need at least the "board.mk", a "<board>.c", "<board>.h", "Config.in.board", and "Config.in.boardname".
-2\.
-Create the necessary default configuration files such as "<board>df_uboot_defconfig" in your new board directory.
-3\.
-Add(source) your board's "Config.in.board" in "contrib/board/Config.in.board" file.
-4\.
-Add(source) your board's "Config.in.boardname" in the "contrib/board/Config.in.boardname" file.
-5\.
-Add your board's "<board>.h" in the "contrib/include/contrib_board.h" file.
-6\.
-Run "make <board>df_uboot_defconfig" with your new name.
-7\.
-Type "make", and you should get the final .bin image can be found under the binaries/ directory.
+To do this, you need to customize your bootstrap as in chapter 5 of this documentation.

+Once you are done customizing, you can do

+    $ make savedefconfig

+Then you will have a saved 'defconfig' file that can be placed into configs/ directory, after you rename it according to the rule described in chapter 3.

+The configuration file can be send as a patch as described in chapter 7.

+You should be able to do the above steps without requiring to write any actual C code.
+However your board may require specific 'board quirks', as some boards do.
+In this case you will have to implement your quirk into AT91Bootstrap and send this board quirk as a separate patch.
+Board quirks include for example: resetting of certain devices on the board, reconfiguring specific I/O pins, or blocking the TWI access on some busses.

 7 Contributing
 ================================================================================